 12 October - 19 November: Call for proposals for symposia, short courses, workshops and discussion group

-Mid-December - 16 January: Call for contributing session abstracts for oral presentations, speed presentations, and poster presentations
+14 January - 11 February: Call for contributing session abstracts for oral presentations, speed presentations, and poster presentations

 The 29th International Congress for Conservation Biology will be held from 22-25 July 2019 at the Kuala Lumpur Convention Center, Kuala Lumpur, Malaysia.
-Proposals for symposia, short courses, workshops, and discussion groups are now beginning accepted.
+Contributed Session Abstracts for oral presentations, speed talks, and poster presentations are now beginning accepted.

-Only proposals submitted electronically through the submission sites will be considered.
-Decisions will be made by mid-December 2018.
-Complete instructions for submitting proposals are available ICCB 2019 Program Proposal Submission Guide.
+Only abstracts submitted electronically through the submission site will be considered.
+Decisions will be made by late-March 2019.
+Complete instructions for submitting proposals are available ICCB 2019 Contributed Session Abstract Submission Guide.
 The selection process is highly competitive.
 Please read and follow the information carefully.

 These sessions are organized to address a critical or cutting edge conservation topic proposed by a facilitator.
 Symposia talks will be in 15-minute slots (10 minutes for presentation, 2 minutes for questions, and 3 minutes for transition between speakers) and time must be reserved at the end of the symposium for discussion.
 Symposia organizers must submit a proposal explaining the topic of the symposia and listing talk titles of expected contributors.
 Presenters of accepted symposia will be required to submit an individual abstract after the acceptance of the symposium by 16 January 2019.
 A symposium ID will be provided to organizers in the acceptance letter and this ID must also be included in the individual abstract submission to ensure placement in the appropriate symposium.
 All symposium organizers and speakers must register by the early registration deadline.